maddiegrosklos/travelblog/index.md

 # Travel insights that literally nobody asked for
 This is my attempt at learning how to use github while also documenting my travel adventures.
 It might not be petty, but here we go!!
+For more details about my motivation to make this site: [Why](./Why.md)

 I first traveled to Europe when I was 25.
 Now I am 26 and have somehow maganed to visit so many amazing places.